This functionality is currently available only on browser.

 - Approver - A company member, members, or team whose approval is required in the release workflow.
 An approver has the ability to Approve or Reject a Release candidate.
 An approver must have permission to edit the document in order to approve or reject a Release candidate.

 - Revisionable object - Any part, Assembly, Drawing, and any file in an Onshape document can be revisioned and released in Onshape.

 - Release candidate - A user-selected group of revisionable objects that moves through the release workflow together.
 A Release candidate may contain a single part or an entire product including parts, Assemblies, Drawings, and other files.

 Onshape Release management is integrated directly into Onshape's underlying version control system.
-As shown in the default workflow diagram below, the Release workflow starts in a workspace where all parts, Assemblies, Drawings and other revisionable objects are editable and have, by default, an In progress state.
+The Release workflow starts in a workspace where all parts, Assemblies, Drawings and other revisionable objects are editable and have, by default, an In progress state.

-Creating a Release from an in-progress workspace prompts you to fill out a Release candidate.
+Creating a Release from an in-progress workspace or a from version prompts you to fill out a Release candidate.
 Once completed, you either submit the Release candidate for approval or release it immediately, depending on the company's defined workflow settings.

 When a Release candidate is submitted for approval, a version is created, the version is automatically named for the Release and marked with an open triangle icon in the Version and history graph.
 The state of the revisionable objects within the Release candidate is also set in the version, to Pending.

 When a Release candidate is approved (released), the version is marked with a solid triangle, , and the state of the revisionable objects within the Release candidate in the version are set to Released.